gemc/docs/webPage/source/index.rst

 gemc makes easy things trivial and hard things possible.

-Users can build and run complex setups with minimal programming knowledge.
-See for example :ref:`how to build a TOF with few lines of code <simplePaddleExample>`.
+Users can build or import from cad complex setups with minimal programming knowledge.
+See for example :ref:`how to build a TOF with few lines of code <simplePaddleExample>` or :ref:`how to import TOF from cad <ctofCad>`.

-Experiments can be loaded  using a combination of several available factories:
+Experiments can be loaded using a combination of these factories:

  - MYSQL
  - TEXT